IONOS-WordPress/ionos-wordpress/docs/2 - build.md

   See [`packages/wp-plugin/test-plugin`](packages/wp-plugin/test-plugin) for a complete example.

-# Forcefully rebuilding the while monorepo
+# Forcefully rebuilding the whole monorepo

 - The build command will build the workspace packages no matter of their flavor.